-Restricted cash on our consolidated balance sheets represents cash held in escrow for pending contingent liabilities related to an acquisition made during the year ended December 31, 2021 and cash used to secure certain customer guarantees.
+Restricted cash on our consolidated balance sheets represents cash used to secure certain customer guarantees.

 Fair Value Measurements

 GAAP defines a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.